International Tower Hill Mines (NYSEAMERICAN:THM) Now Covered by StockNews.com

-Research analysts at StockNews.com started coverage on shares of International Tower Hill Mines (NYSEAMERICAN:THM – Get Free Report) (TSE:ITH) in a note issued to investors on Tuesday.
-The firm set a “sell” rating on the mining company’s stock.
+Analysts at StockNews.com started coverage on shares of International Tower Hill Mines (NYSEAMERICAN:THM – Get Free Report) (TSE:ITH) in a research report issued on Monday.
+The brokerage set a “sell” rating on the mining company’s stock.

 Institutional Investors Weigh In On International Tower Hill Mines